Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Method

-\textbf{Discussion.} We provide a 2D geometric interpretation to illustrate the difference of the gradient direction between the proposed method and previous ones (Fig. \ref{Geometric}).
+\textbf{Discussion.} We provide a 2D geometric interpretation to illustrate the difference of the gradient direction between the proposed method and traditional attack methods (see Figure~\ref{Geometric}).
 The classification attacks use the class prediction $p = Wf+b$, where $W$ is the learned weight and $b$ is the bias term.
-The weight $W=\{W_1,W_2,\dots,W_K\}$ contains $K$ weights for the $K$ classes.
+The weight $W=\{W_1,W_2,\dots,W_K\}$ contains $K$ weights for the $K$ classes in the source set.
 We use $W_{max}$ to denote the weight of most-likely class $y_{max}$ and $W_{min}$ to denote the weight of the least-likely class $y_{min}$.
 For the fast-gradient sign method and the basic iterative method, the gradient on feature $f$ equals to,